GLOBAL MARKETS-Stocks rise to 6-week high on Fed view, higher oil prices

 * Oil hits 2016 high on falling supply, weaker dollar

-* U.S. dollar near 4-week lows (Updates to close of U.S. markets)
+* U.S. dollar near 4-week lows, Aussie dollar up 1 pct (Updates with U.S. afternoon trading)

 By Saqib Iqbal Ahmed